Rahulbhattarai74/pythoneypot/README.md

 # 🕵️ Python Honeypot

-A **realistic honeypot system** built in Python to simulate vulnerable network services and capture potential attacks for research, monitoring, and analysis.
+A **honeypot system** built in Python to simulate vulnerable network services and capture potential attacks for research, monitoring, and analysis.
 This project is designed for **educational use**, allowing students, researchers, and cybersecurity enthusiasts to observe attacker behavior in a safe, controlled environment.

 ---